Injun Trouble (1969 film)

 Injun Trouble is a 1969 Merrie Melodies cartoon, directed by Robert McKimson.
 The cartoon was released on September 20, 1969, and features Cool Cat.
-It is noted for being the last cartoon in the original Merrie Melodies series, ending a run that had continued since 1931, as well as the whole original Looney Tunes/Merrie Melodies series from 1930-1969.
+It is noted for being the last cartoon in the original Merrie Melodies series, ending a run that had continued since 1931, as well as the whole original Looney Tunes/Merrie Melodies series from 1930–1969.
 Additionally, this was the 1,000th cartoon short released by Warner Bros.

 This cartoon was the last Merrie Melodies cartoon until The Fright Before Christmas ten years later in 1979.
 This cartoon was also the last Warner Bros. cartoon to be produced before Warner Bros.-Seven Arts Animation was shut down on October 10, 1969, and the second of the only two Cool Cat shorts directed by Robert McKimson, as well as the last Warner Bros. cartoon to be directed by him.
 The cartoon shares its name with an earlier short directed by Bob Clampett, which features Porky Pig.

-Synopsis
+Plot

 Cool Cat is driving to the town of Hotfoot, when his route happens to take him through an Indian reservation.
 Two scouts spot him and one of them gives chase, only to fall into a chasm when the weight of him and his horse causes the makeshift bridge to collapse.
 As Cool Cat drives along, he encounters more Native Americans in the following scenarios: